Water and Stormwater Management

 In many areas, water resources face an uncertain future.
 During times of drought, most individuals and larger consumers of water readily cut back on water use.
 However, because water is inexpensive, there are few incentives to conserve water during times of non-drought conditions.
 Water is essential to life, health, and economic development; depletion of water resources has profound social, public health, and economic impact.

 As important as water conservation is, the fate of wastewater and stormwater is also an important component of water sustainability.
-Seventy percent of New York City has a combined sewer system, which transports both wastewater and stormwater to wastewater treatment plants.
+70% of New York City has a combined sewer system, which transports both wastewater and stormwater to wastewater treatment plants.
 The remaining 30% (primarily in coastal areas of NYC) has separate sewer systems that transport only stormwater directly to area waterways.
 Melting snow and rainwater enter the combined sewer system and wastewater treatment plants.
-During times of severe rainfall, the treatment plants risk exceeding their capacity, and stormwater and wastewater are released directly into the surrounding waterways.
+During times of severe rainfall, the treatment plants risk being exceeding their capacity, and stormwater and wastewater are released directly into the surrounding waterways.

 Much of an urban environment consists of impervious surfaces (roads, sidewalks, buildings) that do not absorb stormwater as unpaved ground does.
 Further development paves over open spaces, often leaving stormwater no place to go except onto the paved surfaces.
 Stormwater causes roadway flooding, back-ups of sewage into homes, discharges of pollutants from roads and other hard surfaces, and discharges of untreated sewage.